 Key Facts & Summary

-- He married Catherine of Aragon in 1501.
-The boy was only fifteen years old.
+- He married Catherine of Aragon in 1501 when he was only fifteen years old.

 - A year later, Prince Arthur died due to the ‘sweating disease’, and was buried in Worcester Cathedral.

-- Today, researches are fascinated by his death since it may represent a Tudor genetic condition: in fact, also Edward VI and Henry Fitzroy (Henry VIII’s son and illegitimate son), died at around the age of sixteen and manifested very similar conditions.
+- Today, researchers are fascinated by his death since it may represent a Tudor genetic condition: in fact, Edward VI and Henry Fitzroy (Henry VIII’s son and illegitimate son) also died at around the age of sixteen and manifested very similar conditions.

 Born on September 19 or 20, 1486, Prince Arthur of Wales was Henry VII and Elizabeth of York’s first child.
 He was born in Winchester, in St. Swithun’s Priory, and was baptised a few days later in Winchester Cathedral (Tudor History).
 His brother was Henry VIII.
 His father was Henry VII, who had won the War of the Roses, had imposed the Tudor supremacy, and had united the houses of York and Lancaster.

-When he was a baby, he was promised into marriage to Catherine of Aragon, the daughter of Spanish monarchs Isabella and Ferdinand.
-Such marital union was established in the 1488-1489 Treaty of Medina del Campo, and had a political significance: in fact by strengthening the relations between England and Spain, France would be left out of the equation.
+When he was a baby, he was promised in marriage to Catherine of Aragon, the daughter of Spanish monarchs Isabella and Ferdinand.
+The marriage agreement was established in the 1488-1489 Treaty of Medina del Campo, and had political significance by strengthening the relations between England and Spain, which would be useful against France.
 At the age of three, Arthur was declared Prince of Wales.

-Prince Arthur received a well-rounded education: one of his tutors was the English humans and physician Thomas Linacre, who had also tutored Erasmus (English Monarchs).
+Prince Arthur received a well-rounded education: one of his tutors was the English humanist and physician Thomas Linacre, who had also tutored Erasmus (English Monarchs).

-Meanwhile, the monarchs of Spain did not allow their daughter Catherine to go to England until all other pretensions to the throne were eliminated: in fact, the Yorkist Earl of Warwick, Edward, had put forward his claim to the throne.
-Yet, the Earl’s ambition did not last long since he was captured and subsequently, beheaded.
+Meanwhile, the monarchs of Spain did not allow their daughter Catherine to go to England until all pretensions to the throne were eliminated: the Yorkist Earl of Warwick, Edward, for example, had put forward his claim to the throne.
+Yet, the Earl’s ambition did not last long as he was captured and subsequently beheaded.
 It is believed that Warwick was mentally impaired, and even his sister once stated that ‘he did not know a goose from a capon’ (English Monarchs).

-Before committing to Catherine, Arthur demanded to see his future wife since he feared that she could be ugly or deformed.
-Therefore, in the first months of 1501, Catherine of Aragon reached England, and here she met her future husband’s family at Basingstoke: she ‘danced some of her native Spanish dances’ and as soon as she made her way back to Spain, Henry VII wrote to his daughter-in-law’s parents stating that ‘he much admired her beauty as well as her agreeable and dignified manner’ (English Monarchs).
+Before committing to Catherine, Arthur demanded to see his future wife since he feared that she may be ugly or deformed.
+Therefore, in the first months of 1501, Catherine of Aragon reached England, and here she met her future husband’s family at Basingstoke.
+She ‘danced some of her native Spanish dances’ and as soon as she made her way back to Spain, Henry VII wrote to his daughter-in-law’s parents stating that ‘he much admired her beauty as well as her agreeable and dignified manner’ (English Monarchs).